 Ecuador is a truly unique country, and although it has only recently shown up on many people’s radars, moving to Ecuador should be a definite consideration if you are thinking about moving overseas.
 In Ecuador, you can find inexpensive but high-quality real estate and a good quality of life.

-In Ecuador, you can golf on breathtaking courses where you never have to make a tee time.
-You can have a driver, a cook, or a maid for a fraction of the cost you’d pay back home.
+In Ecuador you can have a driver, a cook, or a maid for a fraction of the cost you’d pay back home.
 You can eat a gourmet meal in world-class restaurants of every cuisine at prices unheard of in Los Angeles, New York City, or London.
 Or you can cook for yourself using market-fresh fruits and vegetables only seen in specialty shops in North America.

 Also consider the fact that Ecuador has one of the lowest serious crime rates in Latin America and a higher standard of living than most Central American and surrounding Andean nations.
 The reasons to consider Ecuador tend to grow on you.

 Foreigners are drawn to moving to Ecuador for a variety of reasons.
 If you move to Ecuador, you will find an expat community of entrepreneurs, travelers, advisors, foreign officials, diplomats, businessmen of all stripes, and, of course, retirees looking to stretch their money and experience a different way of life.

 Generally speaking, the expats who have moved to Ecuador are those who tend to blend into the society rather than live together in non-integrated, expat-oriented communities.

 Nonetheless, a bit of time in any town of significant size in Ecuador is all it takes to find the haunts and watering holes of the non-natives.
 The expat community is probably equally mixed between people who are conducting some sort of business and those who have retired in Ecuador.
 And though many are near or at retirement age, many younger folks and families are making the move to Ecuador, too.